kyr0/microtune/README.md

 Should be working on Windows, Mac and Linux using Reaper, Logic, Bitwig and others.
 By default AAX is not built, but if you have the AAX sdk you will be able to enable this.

+## Side-note, commercial alternative
+After implementing this project, the user EyalAmir in "The Audio Programmer" channel on Discord told me that he actually developed a plugin with a similar idea in mind.

+So there as a commercial alternative available: [PitchInnovations OI](https://www.pitchinnovations.com/home/oi/)

+I wasn't aware of that when I started implementing this plugin.
+It's a pretty decent plugin and a good alternative if you also want additional features, like MPE support.

+This plugin doesn't come with MPE support: Its pitch bend modulation applies to all MIDI notes played at the same time and not to each single note individually.

+## Intention of this project / what it does
+I've developed this project to implement an idea I head to give my digital instruments the possibility to be slightly detuned.
+Just like a natural instruments (e.g. a guitar, or piano), I wanted virtual instruments to have some kind of mechanical "string tuner".

+Using Microtune, you can tweak each "string" (tone) to differ from its "perfectly tuned" pitch.
+I didn't implement "slightly off octave purity" like it can happen in string instruments like the Guitar, because that is often an unwanted effect in music.
+However, if you like to have that, you can of course send me a PR here.

+I also left out any other complex feature as I built this plugin also to learn about modern C++ development and audio plugin development in general.

+This codebase might be a good starting point to implement a JUCE based plugin of any kind (using CMake and PluginGuiMagic).

 ## Building
 ### Pre-requisites
 - Windows, Linux, macOS based system